stevelorenz/comnetsemu/README.md

 Common facts about ComNetsEmu:

 -   Emulation performance is considered but not the main focus.
 All emulated nodes (processes) share the same underlying compute, storage and network resources when running it on a single system.
 ComNetsEmu is heavier than vanilla Mininet due to complete host isolation.
 Chose a reasonable performance limitation is recommended for better emulation results.
 For example, use e.g. 100ms as link delay instead of 1ms for large scale topology.

 -   ComNetsEmu is developed with **Python3.6**.

 #### Main Features

 -   Use Docker hosts in Mininet topologies.

 -   Manage application Docker containers deployed INSIDE Docker hosts.
-Docker-in-Docker(dind) is used by ComNetsEmu as an lightweight emulation for nested-virtualization.
+"Docker-in-Docker"(sibling containers) is used by ComNetsEmu as an lightweight emulation for nested-virtualization.
 The Docker host with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

 ### Installation

 **Supported/Tested distributions**:

 1. Ubuntu 18.04 LTS (Bionic Beaver): Used as base-box in the Vagrant VM.
 1. GNU/Debian 10 (Buster)

 For development and using it as a playground, it is recommended to run ComNetsEmu INSIDE a VM.
 Run ComNetsEmu/Mininet application requires **root privilege**, hacking it inside a VM is also safer.
 ComNetsEmu's [install